ZorkoAnastasiya/Employee_Directory/README.md

         python manage.py runserver
         ```
     - Create a group "Managers" in the admin panel.
 Users added to this group have access to the API or users with the "superuser" status.

+    - For a complete picture, enter the data in the Payments table.
 ---